simonjellvert/rock-paper-scissors-game/docs/README.md

 ### **2. Rules Area**

-Although this game is commonly known, for thoose who are playing the game for the first time we want them to get familiar with the games rules before starting to play.
-In the rules-area that information is provided.
+Although this game is commonly known, for those who are playing the game for the first time we want them to get familiar with the rules before starting to play.
+In the rules area that information is provided.

 ![Screenshot of rules area](../assets/images/rps_rules-area.png)

 ### **3. Game Area**

 This is where the game is played.
 The player has 3 options: rock, paper and scissors.
-All of them are created as buttons with a havering effect that makes it visual to the player where the cursor on pointed.
+All of them are created as buttons with a hovering effect that makes it visual to the player where the cursor are pointed.
 Buttons are styled with icons from Font Awesome added with description in text to make more sense.

 ![Screenshot of game area](../assets/images/rps_game-area.png)